 How To Drape A Lehenga Dupatta To Look Slim

 Dupatta, as we all know, is an integral part of our ethnic clothing and is used in ways that we never thought were possible.
-However, you can also use it your advantage and cover up any of those unflattering curves you are not comfortable showing, especially when wearing a lehenga.
+However, you can also use it to your advantage and cover up any of those unflattering curves you are not comfortable showing, especially when wearing a lehenga.
 But, you can work with your dupatta in a way that it works to your advantage and look slightly slimmer.

 - Dark colored lehengas are your go-to.
 Spread your dupatta and use something that is profoundly embroidered to make this even better.